Montgomery College

-Montgomery College (MC) is a public community college in Montgomery County, Maryland.
+Montgomery College (MC) is a public community college in Montgomery County, Maryland, United States.

-The school was founded in 1946 as Montgomery Junior College.
-Four years later, it absorbed the 57-year-old Bliss Electrical School, which became the junior college's electrical program.

 The college has three campuses, the largest of which is in Rockville.
-Its other campuses are in Takoma Park/Silver Spring and Germantown.
+Its other campuses are between Takoma Park & Silver Spring and in Germantown.
 Its off-campus sites include the Business Training Center in Gaithersburg and Westfield South in Wheaton, which are operated by the college's Workforce Development and Continuing Education Division.

+The college was founded in 1946 as Montgomery Junior College.
+Four years later, it absorbed the 57-year-old Bliss Electrical School, which became the junior college's electrical program.

 History

 Bliss School of Electricity

 The Bliss School of Electricity was a private, for-profit institution which claimed to be the oldest school teaching electricity in the world.
 Established in 1893 and named after its founder Louis D. Bliss, its first class was held on October 15, 1893, in a single room on the third floor of the Warder Building at Ninth and F streets NW in Washington, D.C.
 It started as a night class with 26 students, including Thomas E. Robertson, who would later go on to be the United States Commissioner of Patents.
 The capital investment in the school was $400, representing an advance payment of $20 each from 20 men.
 During the eight-month session of 1894–1895, about 75 men enrolled and paid $50 of tuition each.
 In 1895, Charles Francis Jenkins, of motion picture and television fame, enrolled as a student.
 The school later moved to 219 G Street NW in Washington, D.C.

 W. B. Connelly, a 1904 graduate of Bliss, worked for the General Electric Company at Schenectady, N.Y., where he led the inspection of some two miles of switchboards for the Panama Canal.
 Before going to General Electric, Connelly taught at Bliss; his student Skipwith B. Cole would later become dean of the school's faculty.